 Insurance contracts are defined as those containing significant insurance risk at the inception of the contract, or those where at the inception of the contract, there is a scenario with commercial substance where the level of insurance risk may be significant over time.
 The significance of insurance risk is dependent on both the probability of an insured event and the magnitude of its potential effect.
 As a general guideline, the Group defines significant insurance risk by comparing benefits paid with benefits payable if the insured event did not occur.
-Once a contract has been classified as an insurance risk reduces significantly during this period, unless all rights and obligations are extinguished or has expired.
+Once a contract has been classified as an insurance contract, it remains an insurance contract for the remainder of its lifetime, even if the insurance risk reduces significantly during this period, unless all rights and obligations are extinguished or has expired.
 Investment contracts can however be reclassified as insurance contracts after inception if the insurance risk becomes significant.